MagaliDrumare/How-to-choose-between-Tableau-and-Power-BI-/README.md

 ## Deployment Options (Private Cloud Solution) : Tableau
 https://youtu.be/Bf8HykqPEaw

--For public cloud deployments, both Power BI and Tableau have very comprehensive frameworks.
+- For public cloud deployments, both Power BI and Tableau have very comprehensive frameworks.
--Power BI Private Cloud solution is new : it has been realeased in june 2017 (updates in november 2017) but there is still limitations.
+- Power BI Private Cloud solution is new : it has been realeased in june 2017 (updates in november 2017) but there is still limitations.
--Organizations have to be able to deal with the frequent updates of Power BI cloud solution.
+- Organizations have to be able to deal with the frequent updates of Power BI cloud solution.

 Management Issue :
 * -> If your long-term needs also require private cloud, or on-prem, or hybrid, then Tableau can easily cover them all, while Power BI is catching up : choose Tableau.